-The SFHA supports members in relation to energy efficiency by publishing research and guides to assist members to invest in energy efficiency and renewables.
-The SFHA also represents members on the Existing Homes Alliance, an organisation which lobbies for higher energy efficiency standards in existing homes and increased funding for efficiency.
+We also represent members on the Existing Homes Alliance, an organisation which lobbies for higher energy efficiency standards in existing homes and increased funding for retrofit activity.

 The SFHA also provides opportunities for knowledge exchange and networking through a quarterly Energy Forum and other events.